-“Magic in the Desert,” by Dan Perry (Magic in the Desert Committee, publisher) recounts the improbable perfect season of the New Mexico State Aggies football team, emphasizing its departure from the long, lusterless Aggie football legacy.
-In 1960 the suddenly resplendent Aggies carried a four game winning streak from 1959 through an undefeated season of 11 victories, including the last NMSU bowl appearance, now 54 years in arrear, in the Sun Bowl in El Paso, Texas.
-Before and since that shining moment, the patient Aggies have known mostly football grief.
-The season of perfection is so extraordinary that Pervis Atkins, one of the team’s stars, has always called it magic.
-This book gives us the magician and his court.
+“Magic in the Desert,” by Dan Perry recounts the improbable perfect season of the 1960 New Mexico State Aggies football team, immortalizing its inconsonance with a long, lusterless Aggie football legacy.
+In 1960 the suddenly resplendent Aggies carried a four game winning streak from 1959 through an undefeated season of 11 victories, including a rare NMSU bowl appearance in the El Paso, Texas, Sun Bowl.
+Before, and mostly since that shining moment, the patient Aggies have known mostly football grief.
+The season of perfection is so extraordinary that the late Pervis Atkins, one of the team’s stars, always called it magic.
+Mr. Perry gives us the magician and his court.

 Warren Woodson (1903-1998) coached football for 40 years at 6 different small colleges across the southwest.
 He probably didn’t invent the wing-T offense, but he perfected it, and combined it with a genius for talent, strategy and game-day tactics that provided him a 177-72-16 won-lost-tied record on coming to NMSU in 1958.
 He’d had 3 previous undefeated seasons.
 Talent seemed to blossom wherever he stood, like flowers around compost.
 The simile is crude but descriptive.
 Woodson is remembered as so sharply football focused that his personality projected aloof indifference.
 His success never got him hired at the larger, better-funded programs, perhaps by his own desire, but more likely because he lacked the political will to survive in the big-time bureaucracies of higher learning.

-That single-minded focus was layered on bedrock principles about how and what to teach young men, and what kind of young men he wanted to teach.
-Woodson had a degree in Bible as well as physical education.
-His genius included a nose for talent.
-He watched a single, walk-on tryout by Charley Johnson, who was attending NMSU on a basketball scholarship, and recognized his starting quarterback.
-He recruited Pervis Atkins and Bob Gaiters from Oakland, aided by the color barrier’s restrictions on the school choices of such talented young men in 1960.
-There were no show-boaters on his teams, and he invited none back from the previous season.
-Woodson elevated teamwork above private ambitions.
-He insisted that winning did not justify cheating.
-Decades later his players lauded him as the spirit behind the miracle, one of them saying, “Woodson was a very good coach, who we respected and we expected him to lead us to victory.”
+That single-minded focus was layered on bedrock principles about how to teach young men, and what kind of young men he wished to teach.
+Woodson had a degree in Bible as well as physical education, and his genius included a nose for talent.
+Charley Johnson was attending NMSU on a basketball scholarship, but in a single, walk-on tryout, Woodson spotted his starting quarterback.
+He recruited Pervis Atkins and Bob Gaiters from Oakland, aided by color-barrier restrictions on the school choices for such talented young men in 1960.
+Woodson didn't have show-boaters on his teams, and didn't invite any back from previous seasons.
+He stressed teamwork, and insisted that winning did not justify cheating.
+Decades later his players lauded him as the spirit behind the miracle, one of them saying, “Woodson was a very good coach, who we respected, and we expected him to lead us to victory.”

-Woodson insisted on academic performance.
-Charley Johnson graduated with a 4.0 GPA in chemical engineering, spent 15 years in the NFL, earning a PhD along the way, and eventually retired from his old alma mater as head of the NMSU Chemical Engineering department.
+Woodson encouraged academic performance.
+Charley Johnson graduated with a 4.0 GPA in chemical engineering, and spent 15 years in the NFL, earning a PhD along the way.
+He eventually returned to, and retired from, his old alma mater as head of the NMSU Chemical Engineering department.
 Pervis Atkins had an NFL career and became an actor/producer in movies and TV.
 J. W. Witt earned a master’s degree and went on to a career in teaching and administration.

 Woodson didn’t encourage specialization.
 Several players, among them stars like Pervis Atkins, played offense, defense and special teams.
 Atkins was famous for touchdowns on kick returns.
 Atkins, Gaiters and others shared the kicking duties.
 Even quarterback Charley Johnson sometimes played defense.
 The team was small by most standards, and diverse assignments were Woodson’s answer to depth requirements.
 There was always someone to step in.

 Coach Woodson was popular on campus, as winners always are, but his colleagues sometimes wondered if a mere football game warranted all the fuss.
-In later years faculty hostility grew as victories decreased.
+Faculty grousing increased as victories decreased.
 “He has the distinction of getting two schools on probation at the same time,” was heard more than once.
 Although such criticism was often voiced in “dumb jock” clichés, it had nothing do with sports.
 During that same period Ralph Crouch, head of the math department, was aggressively building a power-house research team in the specialized field of abelian groups, a then popular mathematical concept.
-His increasing success was likewise greeted with snide asides from a jealous mediocrity.
+His increasing success was likewise greeted with snide asides from the jealous mediocrity.

 We write memories into the organic stuff of our own path, and invest them with significance to our journey.
 That senior quoted in the opening line above, for example, denies any recollection of leading a gaggle of freshmen into the first game of the 1960 season.
 Rightly so.
 Our leader, whom my roommate later opined was a "BMOC," a designation I'd never heard before and which marked my roommate as a potential BMOC, was kind enough, or distracted enough, not to shoo us away.
 Now on the other side of a career in Rocket Science at White Sands Missile Range, Eddie Robinson has his own contribution to Aggies' folklore.
 It involves the game Dan Perry leads off his book with, the 27-24 victory over Arizona State University, October 29, 1960.
 Here's Mr. Robinson speaking to us again, half a century after getting us into Memorial Stadium.